Tionbai/base-app-node-webpack/README.md

 ### Note If you update to _Webpack 5_:

-_Webpack 5_ stops automatically polyfilling _Node.js core modules_.
-If you are using core modules in this app and update to _Webpack 5_ without polyfills, the app will break.
+Webpack 5 stops automatically polyfilling Node.js core modules.
+If you are using core modules in this app and update to Webpack 5 without polyfills, the app will break.
 It is possible to manually add polyfills.

 Read more about updates in Webpack 5 release in the documentation: [Webpack 5 release](https://webpack.js.org/blog/2020-10-10-webpack-5-release/).